-- (a) Batting helmets to be worn around all bases. - (b) Distance between bases 60 feet. - (c) Pitching distance optional at either 45 feet or 50 feet. - (d) Use of commitment and scoring lines. - (e) Upon third foul batter is out. - (f) When overrunning bases, players must turn to the right or be in jeopardy of being tagged out. - (g) Coach has option to list all players on the batting order or substitute players according to Slo-Pitch Ontario rules. - (h) No sliding, diving or anticipation step permitted at anytime. - (i) Maximum of two coaches permitted on field at all times. - (j) Three courtesy runners per game are permitted. - (k) Teams can play with a minimum of eight (8) players.
+- (a) Batting helmets to be worn around all bases. - (b) Distance between bases 60 feet. - (c) Pitching distance optional at either 45 feet or 50 feet. - (d) Use of commitment and scoring lines. - (e) Upon third foul batter is out. - (f) When overrunning first base, players must turn to the right or be in jeopardy of being tagged out.
+Players can only overrun first base. - (g) Coach has option to list all players on the batting order or substitute players according to Slo-Pitch Ontario rules. - (h) Runners are instructed to slide or attempt to avoid contacting a fielder. - (i) Maximum of two coaches permitted on field at all times. - (j) Three courtesy runners per game are permitted. - (k) Teams can play with a minimum of eight (8) players.
 The opposing team will provide a catcher who will not be a part of any plays at home plate.
 The opposing player catching does not have to be the same player each inning.
 The opposing player catching merely throws the ball back to the pitcher and is not involved in any plays. - If the pitcher throws a strike and the batter makes no attempt to swing, the batter will be called out.
 The whole plate will be used as the strike zone (plate and mat).
-A wooden plate will be used to serve as home plate. - (m) The protective cage for pitchers is mandatory. - (a) Each team must provide its own equipment. - (b) Safety bag utilized on first base.
+A wooden plate will be used to serve as home plate. - (m) The protective cage for pitchers is mandatory. - (n) Helmets are required by batters/baserunners.
+Catchers and pitchers are to wear facial protection, ie. Catcher's/pitcher's cage and/or helmet.